Ty-Sir/OpenMint/README.md

 ```
 truffle migrate
 ```
-After migration, place the correct contract address between the quotation marks of the empty strings assigned to each of the contract address variables, which can be found in the first few lines. `discover.js`, `token.js`, `erc-721.js`, `profile.js`
+After migration, place the correct contract address between the quotation marks of the empty strings assigned to each of the contract address variables, which can be found in the first few lines of these file: `discover.js`, `token.js`, `erc-721.js`, and `profile.js`.

 The first address in Ganache will be the publisher wallet and receive the 2% sale fee on every sale.